octobercms/docs/backend-lists.md

 <a name="extend-filter-scopes"></a>
 ### Extending filter scopes

-You can extend the filter scopes of another controller from outside by calling the `extendFilterScopes` static method on the controller class.
+You can extend the filter scopes of another controller from outside by calling the `extendListFilterScopes` static method on the controller class.
 This method can take the argument **$filter** which will represent the Filter widget object.
 Take this controller for example:

-        Categories::extendFilterScopes(function($filter) {
+        Categories::extendListFilterScopes(function($filter) {
             $filter->addScopes([
                 'my_scope' => [
                     'label' => 'My Filter Scope'